 That means experimenting a little.

 If you're reading this you've probably glanced at a least a few other “how-to” fashion blogs or magazines, and that's a good thing – but take it all with a grain of salt.

-There are “rules,” sort of, in fashion, and they're good to follow.
+There are “rules” sort of, in fashion, and they're good to follow.
 Most of the time.
-Sometimes, it's okay to be a little different.
-Sometimes breaking the rules is actually a great way to stand out from the crowd.
+Sometimes it's okay to be a little different.
+Sometimes breaking style rules is actually a great way to stand out from the crowd.

 Whether you're being a daring rule-breaker or not, though, the key here is to find your own style and build on it.
 Are you an urban cowboy kind of guy?
 A deep-retro fan with a taste for ascots and tailcoats?
 A leather-jacket biker dude?

 Any of those just on its own is a costume.
 But the elements from those stereotypes, mixed with some day-to-day clothing and accents of your own choosing, stops being a copy-cat look and becomes your own, unique style – just what a man your age wants to be wearing.

 Remember that we're just talking about your social wardrobe here – the need to look professional in your field isn't quite as high a priority as it is in your work clothes.

 But a young man still wants to strive for a look that says “yeah, I'm an adult, and you can take me seriously” to older observers.